romann-broque/ft_printf/README.md

 ### 📜 Project Overview

 The `ft_printf` project is an implementation of the C standard library's `printf` function.
 It's a powerful tool for formatting and printing text to the console or a file.
-This project showcases your ability to handle complex string manipulation, work with variadic functions, and follow the principles of Don't Repeat Yourself (DRY) and Keep It Simple, Stupid (KISS).
+This project showcases your ability to handle complex string manipulation and work with variadic functions.

 ### 🌟 Key Features